andremann/SKG-IF/docs/source/datasources.rst

 Preservation policy URL
 ----
-:Description: EOSC Data Source Profile This policy provides a comprehensive framework for the long-term preservation of the research products.
+:Description: This policy provides a comprehensive framework for the long-term preservation of the research products.
 Principles aims and responsibilities must be clarified.
-An important aspect is the description of preservation concepts to ensure the technical and conceptual utility of the content
+An important aspect is the description of preservation concepts to ensure the technical and conceptual utility of the content.
 :Type: URL
 :Use: Recommended (0..1)